How Do electric dirt bikes Compare to Gas?

 Electric dirt bikes are relatively new to the mainstream, so there aren’t many options if you want a new one.
 The limited market makes them generally more expensive than gas-powered models.
 The battery-powered motors have more expensive parts and can be difficult for manufacturers to source, and supply chain issues make them even pricier.

-This video has been included for its clarification of the topic matter.
+This video has been included to clarify the topic.
 Credit goes to Tech Charge

 Getting the Dirt